Skip to content

 10. Recommendations from someone you trust

 One final piece of advice is to ask other small business contacts if they recommend their own accountants.
-You simply cannot beat a recommendation from someone you trust.
+You cannot beat a recommendation from someone you trust.

 Further Resources